-The Company has issued nonstatutory common stock options to consultants to purchase shares of common stock.
+The Company has issued nonstatutory common stock options to consultants to purchase shares of common stock as a form of compensation for services provided to the Company.
 Such options vest over a service period ranging from immediately to four years.
-After January 1, 2006, all stock options were issued with a four year vesting period and vest at a rate of 25% on the first anniversary date of the grant and ratably each month thereafter.
+After January 1, 2006, all stock options to non-employee consultants have a four year vesting period and vest at a rate of 25% on the first anniversary date of the grant and ratably each month thereafter.

-The fair value at the date of grant, which is subject to adjustment at each vesting date based upon the fair value of the Company's common stock, was determined using the Black-Scholes model.
-There were no non-employee stock options granted during the three month periods ended March 31, 2010 and 2009.
-The values attributable to non-employee options have been amortized over the service period on a graded vesting method and the vested portion of these options was remeasured at each vesting date.
+The fair value at the date of grant, which is subject to adjustment at each vesting date, was determined using the Black-Scholes model.
+There were no non-employee stock options granted during the three and six month periods ended June 30, 2010 and 2009.
+The values attributable to the non-vested portion of the non-employee stock options have been amortized over the service period on a graded vesting method and the vested portion of these stock options was remeasured at each vesting date.